musabbihanoor/E-commerce-mobile-app/README.md

 # React-Native-Ecommerce

-A boilerplate for a ecommerce mobile app using React Native.
+A template for a ecommerce mobile app using React Native.

 ## Features